Choosing a First Course

 2. Students who do not meet the prerequisites for CHEM 105 and students who, because of their previous chemistry and math experiences, require additional academic support for the study of introductory chemistry should contact Professor Julia Miwa to discuss enrolling in CHEM 105P.
 The course is open by permission to students who have not fulfilled the QR basic skills requirement but are taking QR 140 concurrently.

 3. Students who have a score of 5 on the AP Chemistry exam or an IB score of 5 or above on the Chemistry IB (upper level) may enroll in CHEMISTRY 120, an intensive, one-semester fall course instead of the two-semester sequence (CHEMISTRY105 and CHEMISTRY 205).
 Students with these scores do not need to take a placement exam to enroll in CHEMISTRY 120.
 Students with two years of chemistry but without the requisite AP or IB who perform sufficiently well on the Chemistry 120 Placement Exam may also enroll in CHEMISTRY 120.
 Try a practice PLACEMENT exam.
-Students who score 5 on the AP exam or 5 or higher on the IB higher level examination who complete CHEM 120 may count one unit of AP or IB course credit towards graduation.
+Students who score 5 on the AP exam or 5 or higher on the IB higher level examination may count one unit of AP or IB credit towards graduation even if they enroll in CHEM 120.

 5. CHEMISTRY 102, Contemporary Topics in Chemistry, is also offered as an introductory course but does not count towards the major or minor or toward the premedical requirements in chemistry.
 This course is only offered during the spring semester.